 “How on earth could you think that I have dementia?
 There is not a thing wrong with me!”
 If an aging loved one with dementia has communicated sentiments such as this, you might have thought to yourself that the senior was actually in denial and reluctant to recognize such a challenging diagnosis.
 However, there could be a different reason: anosognosia, or the genuine unawareness that he/she is impaired by dementia.
 This dementia care tip can help.

 Identifying the best way to respond to a senior who is unfamiliar with the personal difficulties of cognitive functioning is a challenge, especially when either party lacks experience with the condition.
-Our experts in dementia care in Fort Madison and surrounding areas have put together several recommendations to help family caregivers better care for someone with anosognosia:
+Our experts in dementia care have put together several recommendations to help family caregivers better care for someone with anosognosia:

 - Understand that the older adult with dementia, while lacking in awareness of this condition, is not necessarily unaware of his/her complete state of being.
 The older adult may not be aware of the memory impairment caused by dementia, but still maintain complete understanding of his or her physical limitations related to arthritis, for example.

 - Prepare for fluctuations in the individual’s level of anosognosia.
 While he/she may seem to be completely unaware of a particular challenge at the moment, the degree of awareness can shift over time.

 - Offer complete support to the senior by encouraging discussions about his/her emotions, feelings, and thoughts without judgment.
 It is important for the senior to be comfortable in articulating any concerns openly and honestly without feeling the need to cover them up.